rackerlabs/design-system/_component_design/text-fields.md

   * Use text fields to enable users to enter text, numbers, passwords, emails, logging in, copying API keys, and any other data pertinent to accomplishing their tasks.

 ### Best practices
-  * Text fields should indicate state – whether enabled or disabled, empty or filled, valid or invalid – with clear label, input,  and assistive text.
+  * Text fields should indicate state&emdash;whether enabled or disabled, empty or filled, valid or invalid – with clear label, input,  and assistive text.
   * Text fields should guide the user with data type, format, or other parameters the information should include.
 {% endcolumn %}